MR-NOOBIK/snake/README.md

-# snake
-open program with netbeans.
+# open program with netbeans.